A Divided Kingdom

 It is during Jeroboam II’s reign that Amos prophesies.
 Amos is contemporary with Hosea, but Hosea prophesies for around forty years.
 They both reprove the Israelites for their sins and foretell their approaching judgements.

 Zechariah succeeds his father Jeroboam as king of Israel.
 He too is an ungodly king and only reigns for six months before Shallum, son of Jabesh, conspires against him, kills him and reigns in his place.
 Shallum only lasts a single month as king in Samaria as Menahem, the son of Gadi, comes to Samaria and kills him, then reigns in his place.
-There are people from his own city, and those nearby, that do not accept Menahem as king, so he deals harshly with them, including the barbaric slaughter of all pregnant women.
+There are people from his own city, and those nearby, who do not accept Menahem as king, so he deals harshly with them, including the barbaric slaughter of all pregnant women.
 Menahem reigns for ten years in Samaria before his death.
 His son Pekahiah succeeds him but he is another godless king and reigns just two years before one of his captains, Pekah, conspires against him, assassinates him and takes over the kingship.
 Pekah reigns over Israel for twenty years as another godless king.
 During his reign, the Assyrians invade much of Israel and take captive around half of the Israelites.
 Hoshea then conspires against Pekah, kills him, and reigns in his place.

 Hoshea is the last king of Israel, not a God fearing man, but said to be not as bad as his predecessors.
 The king of Assyria rises against Hoshea, prevails and makes Hoshea his tributary.
 When Hoshea stops paying him taxes, the king of Assyria invades Israel and lays siege to Samaria for three years, imprisoning Hoshea.
 After three years, all the Israelites are taken captive and are resettled in various cities in Assyria and Medes, ending Hoshea’s nine year reign.